I am a woman obsessed with pearls.

 All that matters is how the oyster responded.

 That statement makes me reconsider the things I think about, and how I think about them, in the dark of night.
-I had no idea my inner thoughts would make such a pronounced appearance into the world someday, but they do.
+My pearls remind me that my inner thoughts will become visible and even tangible.
 I see that principle all the time now.

 A friend of mine recently endured an unimaginable tragedy.
 She told me she can only speak the truth now.
 I would be reminded of Cassandra, but my friend’s story is infinitely more hopeful.
 She can only speak the truth, and when she does, the truth sounds very much like love.

 Someday, I’ll leave my collection of thrift store pearls to my girls.
-And whatever events, insults and setbacks I have mulled over in the darkness, well, that creates something I will leave to them as well.
+And whatever my thoughts have been in the late of night, whatever my responses to insult and injury, well, that creates something I will leave to them as well.

-When my life’s labor is finished, I hope it will be something very much like a pearl.
-I hope it will be love.
+I hope it will be something very much like a pearl.